How to Start a Business Online for Clothing Store from Beginning?

 When planning the niche, look into the book Blue Ocean Strategy.
 It offers inspiration and techniques to find a market niche and render the competition irrelevant.
 Also, remember the brand is an extension of you.
 With a niche you enjoy, you’ll know how to reach others that enjoy it as well.
 Sell something you like and can do extremely well.
 It is a subtle but important key to building the brand successfully.

-After getting clear on your niche, then it’s a cinch to build your brand clothing.
+After getting clear on your niche, then it’s time to take steps to build your brand clothing.
 The brand is the face of the company.
 It differentiates you from all other suppliers out there and presents a clear notion of the offering.
 It conveys the company’s meaning and ideal.
 You’ll want to understand who the market is and the branding that lands with them.
 You may wish to develop the brand yourself or work with a pro brand agent.
 For larger companies, a branding agent can be essential for getting the product to pop.

 In a saturated market like the fashion industry, identifying the market is crucial.
 When identifying a demographic, consider what apparel you’d like to create.
 Then figure out who’d like to buy it.
 Sort out the USP, the unique selling point.
 Here, you’re niching down to find out exactly who you’re speaking to, getting specific to avoid targeting an excessively broad demographic.
 Finally, research to understand your competitors.